pythontime/tac-live_terraform_3_30_23/lab-02/02-instructions.md

 # Lab 02 - Setup AWS
 In this lab we'll install and configure the AWS CLI.
 In so doing, we'll make sure that we have a proper set of AWS credentials.
 Enjoy!

 > NOTE: This lab requires that you have an Amazon AWS account.
 You can create one here: https://aws.amazon.com/.
-I recommend creating a new and separate IAM user for the labs in this repository.
+> NOTE: I recommend creating a new and separate IAM user for the labs in this repository.
+See this link for details: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html

 ## Install the AWS CLI
 For instructions on installing the AWS command line interface on your platform go to: